Billwilliams1952/KY-040-Encoder-Library---Arduino/README.md

 ## Installation

 Download the ZIP file and extract into your **sketchbook/libraries** directory.
+Exit the Arduino program (if open) and restart it to see the KY-040 library with its sketch examples.

 ## API Reference